 To start discovery of OpenID end points, the end-user supplies an identifier to the client or relying party.
-The client performs normalization rules to the identifier to extract the principal and host.
+The client applies the normalization rules to the identifier to extract the principal and host.
 Then it makes a HTTPS request to the host's Simple Web Discovery endpoint with the principal and service parameters to obtain the location of the requested service.

 What MUST be returned in the response is the issuer.
 This includes URI scheme, HOST, and OPTIONALLY, port.